rravipra/ML/README.md

 # ML
 Machine Learning Algorithm Projects

-Note: The ID3 Model has been trained on the titanic dataset.
+Note: The ID3, perceptron and the Naive-Bayes models have been trained and tested on the titanic dataset.